 Under new regulations introduced in March 2016, foreigners with longer overstays now risk being banned from re-entering Thailand.
 The length of the ban varies between one and ten years and depends whether the person who overstayed gave him or herself up to immigration or was arrested and how long the overstay was.

 The Immigration Bureau is called Tor Mor in Thai.
-In Chiang Mai, the Immigration Bureau’s main public service office is located at the Promenada Resort Mall to the east side of the city.
+In Chiang Mai, the Immigration Bureau’s main public service office is on Sanambin Road and about 100 metres before the access road for Chiang Mai Airport.

 EXTENSIONS OF TOURIST VISAS AND VISAS ON ARRIVAL